ABOUT AMBIGUOUS LOSS UK

 Chloe is greatly inspired by seascapes and spends hours taking black and white photos of waves!
 Many people are drawn to the sea and emotions are linked to water as an element, watery tears of sorrow or joy, and grief can feel like an ocean.
 Water brings life to all beings on earth.
 There is symbolism and associations with seascapes and ambiguous loss - the uncertainty of the sand, waves of emotions, crumbling cliffs of despair, vastness of possibilities, horizon of hope, the fathomless of the ocean etc. All the photos on this website are from Chloe's adventures to the seaside.

 A compassionate world supportive and understanding of ambiguous loss.

-Chloe's mission is to use her expertise and skills offering counselling and support throughout the UK, collaborate with other therapists, and to raise awareness with a range of educational methods.
+Chloe's mission is to use her expertise and skills offering ambiguous loss counselling and support throughout the UK, and to raise awareness of ambiguous loss with a range of educational methods.